 Sample choice for Birchbox subscriptions this month was really tough.
 This was the first month in a long time where I would have been happy with any choice or the curated box.
 Anytime I see the Real Chemistry 3-minute Luminous Peel as a sample choice for Birchbox, I have to grab it.
 That is one of the best products I’ve ever discovered in any subscription box.
 It will be 50% off at Ulta during the Love Your Skin Event on the 24th, and I am planning on getting one there as well.
+I actually ended up with all three sample choices in my regular box so I got really lucky.
 Once I fulfilled my Real Chemistry fix, I needed to get my hands on the curated box.

 Curated boxes are sample boxes where all 5 items get announced in advance.
 Subscribers can select it during sample choice (read more about sample choice and how subscriptions work).
 Others who do not select a sample may randomly receive it as their monthly box.
-Whenever Birchbox does not sell out of curated boxes, it places extra boxes for sale in the Discovery Kits section.
+Whenever Birchbox does not sell out of curated boxes, it places extra boxes for sale.
+There is no dedicated section for them, but I can find them when I search curated box.
+They are sometimes placed in the Discovery Kits section, but it seems to take newer boxes a while to go there.
 This is a section for one-time purchases on the site.
-There are almost always curated boxes from previous months available as well as amazing kits worth taking a look at.
 I have already purchased other kits that I will review after I’ve had some time with them.
 These are in addition to the Limited Edition Boxes Birchbox creates, which I also review when I receive them.

-The boxes are usually up by the 10th of each month, but they have been known to pop up a day or two early.
+The boxes are usually available for purchase shortly after sample selection.
 If you really want the curated box and a sample choice, get both.
 Select your sample as soon as you can, and buy the curated box once it hits the store.
 It retails for $15 in the store so anyone can purchase a curated box as a one-time purchase without a subscription.
 Subscribers get an automatic $5 discount to make the cost $10.
 Other than accepting the risk of not getting it before it sells out, this is the best option for those willing to pay for an extra box.
 The January 2018 curated box is Find Your Happy.

 Like all Birchboxes, there is a product card that goes over the contents.
 The card always lists the price to purchase the full-size so you know what you’re getting yourself into before you try the sample.